0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

   compact API.
 The ones that remain are backwards compatible and use the per-lcore default cache if available.
 This change targets release 16.07.

+* The APIs rte_mempool_count and rte_mempool_free_count are being deprecated
+  on the basis that they are confusing to use - free_count actually returns the number of allocated entries, not the number of free entries as expected.
+  They are being replaced by rte_mempool_unallocated_count and rte_mempool_allocated_count respectively.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and